Mephiro/PxlsLog/README.md

 ## Setting up the log key file

-You need to create a *log_key.txt* file where you have to place your log key as detailled below
+You need to create a *log_key.txt* file where you have to place your log key as detailled below :
+You can place multiple log keys if you want to merge placemap of different users

 ```
-1  Log_key_1
+1  Log_key_1	(One log key per line)
 2  Log_key_2
+3  #00FF00	(Allow to set the color of the following log_key to #00FF00 (green) on the heatmap,
+		without #color the default #FF0000 is used)
+4  Log_key_3
     ...
 N  Log_key_N
 ```